fenago/DevSecOps-course/lab_guides/Lab_11.md

 HTTP Request for Command Injection Testing in JMeter

-To do the loop and read all the variables in [cmdi.csv], we still need to change the [Loop Count] settings in [Thread Group].
-For example, we will do the loop 10 times with each value in the [cmdi.csv]:
+To do the loop and read all the variables in `cmdi.csv`, we still need to change the [Loop Count] settings in [Thread Group].
+For example, we will do the loop 10 times with each value in the `cmdi.csv`:

--   [Loop Count]: [10]
+- Loop Count: 10